ABOUT US

 Spay/Neuter Services

-On April 16, 2007, we opened our high-volume, low-cost spay/neuter clinic in a leased facility in the Queensgate area of Cincinnati.
-Our clinic is based upon the ASPCA Spay/Neuter Alliance low-cost, high volume spay/neuter clinic model which has been implemented successfully in hundreds of other communities across the United States.
 That model addresses the two main reasons people do not sterilize their pets: cost and lack of access to spay/neuter services.
 We eliminate both of those impediments by offering professional, low-cost spay/neuter surgeries, free to those who cannot afford to pay anything through generous grants and donations.

-As a result of the hundreds of thousands of spay/neuter surgeries performed by us, the number of animals entering Greater Cincinnati shelters each year has decreased, as has the resulting euthanasia of those homeless cats and dogs.
-While that is tremendous progress, there are still too many homeless pets entering shelters and community cats reproducing unchecked in our community, so we still have more work to do!
+As a result of the over 200,000 spay/neuter surgeries performed by us, the number of animals entering Greater Cincinnati shelters each year has decreased, as has the resulting euthanasia of those homeless cats and dogs.

 Wellness Services

-Another reason pets are surrendered to shelters is preventable costly illnesses that owners cannot afford to treat.
-To address that issue, in 2015, we began offering vaccine clinics on Fridays where low-income pet owners could obtain low-cost core vaccines for their pets to prevent preventable, costly illnesses.
+In 2015, we began offering vaccine clinics on Fridays where low-income pet owners could obtain low-cost core vaccines for their pets to prevent preventable, costly illnesses.
 They can also obtain microchips with lifetime registrations at a very low cost so if their pet is ever lost, it can be returned to them rather than entering the shelter system.

 Community Partnerships